wysockey/prg1_test1/README.md

 	or it loops endlessly in a cycle which does not include 1.
 Those numbers for which this process ends in 1 are happy numbers.

 	Write a function that tells you if n is a happy number

+## But Wait Mr. Gold, how do I get your exam?
+### Great question, excellent student.
+See the button called Fork in the upper right hand corner?
+Press that and then you have my repository!
+Then you can clone into unbuntu as if its yours!

+##  Ok....How should I submit the work?
+### When you are satisfied with your work, Add, Commit, Pull, and Push!
+I will be checking in your account for a repo named cf2_test1